Wesleywie/rails_template/README.md

 The template will perform the following steps:

-1. Generate your application files and directories
+1. Generate your application files and directories.
-2. Add base gems
+2. Add base gems.
+3. Configure most development files needed to build and deploy.